3 Best REALLY FREE Parental Control Apps: Tested in 2024

 🥇 1.
 Qustodio — Best Free Parental Control App in 2024

-Qustodio has the best free parental control plan in 2024 — it provides essential parental control features that help you keep your kids safe on the web while also providing them with enough online independence.
+Qustodio has the best free parental control plan in 2024 — it provides essential parental control features that help you keep your kids safe on the web.
+Qustodio has excellent protection in place to prevent your kid from bypassing any restrictions (which isn’t the case with built-in parental controls like Apple Screen Time and Google Family Link) and protects your and your kid’s data.
 Plus, Qustodio has the only free plan on this list that can monitor a wide range of platforms, including iOS, Android, Windows, macOS, Chromebook, and Kindle.

 Upon signing up, Qustodio gives you access to a free 3-day trial without having to enter your credit card details.
 This includes all of its paid features, so that you can see the paid subscription in action.